 This is where things start to get more interesting.
 After you create your first funnel page, you need to clone it and create a new page.
 The new page will be reserved for your blog.
 Cloning is necessary if you want your new page styles to match the design of the rest of your site – in this case, the design of the first page you created.

-We already created our first page of the sales funnel.
-When creating it, we chose the custom funnel option.
+When creating the first page of our sales funnel, we chose the custom funnel option.
 If you’ve already built your first funnel page as well, the next thing to do is click the Clone Funnel Step and then the Add to Funnel options, just like in the image below:

 Now you need to change the page name, modify the page path, and click the big green button Update Funnel Step.
 We’ll give our new page the name “Blog” and enter the path that corresponds to this name.
 You can do it differently, but keep in mind that it’s good practice to give your page a name that clearly shows its purpose.

 If everything went well, you should see your new blog page on the left sidebar.
 Now, click the Edit Page Split Test Settings option right below the image that shows your new page: